 Another compelling reason to invest in people: Cybersecurity positions are growing three times faster than other IT positions.
 When compared to other jobs, they are growing 12 times faster.
 Next year, in 2021, there will be an estimated 3.5 million unfilled cybersecurity jobs worldwide, while cybercrime damage in 2021 is expected to cost a staggering $6 trillion.

-To address a growing cybersecurity skills gap, Siemens USA Chief Cybersecurity Officer Kurt John supports a mindset change when it comes to recruiting talent.
+To address a growing cybersecurity skills gap, Siemens USA Chief Cybersecurity Officer Kurt John supports a mindset change when it comes to recruiting talent. (see Kurt's discussion about cybersecurity talent with Kai Michael Hermsen, Global Coordinator for the Charter of Trust).
 Key to that is encouraging public-private partnerships that inspire more people to pursue options such as career technical education in high school, two-year technical programs at community colleges, or apprenticeships that help people build cybersecurity skills.

 Siemens USA invests $50 million annually in continuing education programs for employees.
 The company has invested billions of dollars’ worth of industrial software and hardware to support more than one million students at more than 3,000 educational institutions worldwide, while providing 15,000 students in over 500 schools with access to its industrial technologies including equipment, software and instructor training.